flmmartins/auth0-logs-to-datadog/README.md

-# Auth0 - Logs to DataDog to DatadogEU
+# Auth0 - Logs to DatadogEU

 This extension will take all of your Auth0 logs and export them to [DataDog](https://www.datadoghq.com).